-(d) An officer authorized to serve criminal process may arrest without a warrant any person whom the officer has probable cause to believe has violated an order for isolation or guarantine

-488 and shall use reasonable diligence to enforce such order.

-(e) Any person who knowingly violates an order for isolation or quarantine shall be punished by imprisonment for not more than 30 days and may be subject to a civil fine of not more than \$1,000 per day that the violation continues.

-(f)(1) When the commissioner or a local public health authority requires a resident wage earner to be isolated or quarantined, or requires isolation or quarantine of a child under fifteen years of age of whom the wage earner has custody and responsibility, or otherwise interferes with following of his or her employment for the protection of public health, he or she shall be deemed eligible to receive unemployment benefits pursuant to chapter 151A to the extent permitted by federal law.
+- (c) Isolation and quarantine orders must utilize the least restrictive means necessary to prevent a serious danger to public health, and may include, but are not limited to, restricting a person from being present in certain places including but not limited to school or work; confinement to private homes; confinement to other private or public premises; or isolation or quarantine of an area. - (d) An officer authorized to serve criminal process may arrest without a warrant any person whom the officer has probable cause to believe has violated an order for isolation or quarantine and shall use reasonable diligence to enforce such order. - (e) Any person who knowingly violates an order for isolation or quarantine shall be punished by imprisonment for not more than 30 days and may be subject to a civil fine of not more than one thousand dollars per day that the violation continues. - (f) (1) When the commissioner or a local public health authority requires a resident wage earner to be isolated or quarantined, or requires isolation or quarantine of a child under fifteen years of age of whom the wage earner has custody and responsibility, or otherwise interferes with following of his or her employment for the protection of public health, he or she shall be deemed eligible to receive unemployment benefits pursuant to chapter 151A to the extent permitted by federal law.

-(2) It shall be a violation of section 4 of chapter 151B for an employer to discharge or reduce any benefits of an employee because he is subject to an order of isolation or quarantine, or because a child under 15 years of age of whom the wage earner has custody and responsibility is subject to an order of isolation or quarantine.

-- 502 (g) This section does not affect the authority of the department to isolate or quarantine - 503 individuals with active tuberculosis pursuant to the requirements and procedures specified in - sections 94A through 94H of chapter 111, and regulations promulgated under those sections.
+- 487 (2) It shall be a violation of section 4 of chapter 151B for an employer to discharge or reduce 488 any benefits of an employee because he or she is subject to an order of isolation or quarantine, or 489 because a child under fifteen years of age of whom the wage earner has custody and - (g) This section does not affect the authority of the department to isolate or quarantine individuals with active tuberculosis pursuant to the requirements and procedures specified in sections 94A through 94H of chapter 111, and regulations promulgated under those sections.